Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic two-qubit controlled gates

 \subsection{Gate performance}

-The performance of any quantum gates should be practically measured by the gate fidelity under both external noises and systematic errors.
-The former could be described by the master equation~\cite{Carmichael1999statistical} for the interested system, which reads,
+The performance of any quantum gates should be practically measured by the gate fidelity subject to external noises and systematic errors.
+The former could be described by the master equation~\cite{Carmichael1999statistical},